-Loxam is a French simplified joint stock company ("Société par Actions Simplifiée") with a capital of €221,559,930 as March 31, 2023, governed by all of the legislation and regulations for commercial companies in France, and particularly the French commercial code ("Code de commerce").
+Loxam is a French simplified joint stock company ("Société par Actions Simplifiée") with a capital of €221,559,930 as of June 30, 2023, governed by all of the legislation and regulations for commercial companies in France, and particularly the French commercial code ("Code de commerce").
 The Company's registered office is located at 256 rue Nicolas Coatanlem, 56850 Caudan, France.

-The Loxam Group is the leading equipment rental company in Europe and the fourth largest equipment rental company in the world, in each case based on the revenue for year ended December 31, 2021, which is the most recent year with available industry comparator data.
+The Loxam Group is the leading equipment rental company in Europe and the fourth largest equipment rental company in the world, in each case based on the revenue for year ended December 31, 2022.